Private, In-Home Tutoring in Irvington, New Jersey

-SchoolTutoring Academy’s tutoring programs for Irvington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Irvington, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Irvington Public Schools has a mission to provide its students with a quality education with a community focus.
 Dedicated faculty, staff and community members challenge students to achieve academic success by focusing on critical thinking and life skills.
 These skills are taught within a framework of a rigorous, relevant curriculum that provides students many opportunities to become self-directed and responsible learners.
 Instruction is designed with a focus on improving achievement, but the individual needs of students are never left out.
 Research-based instructional strategies and differentiated instruction ensure that all students receive a top-notch education.

 We currently cover the following Irvington-area school district: Irvington Public Schools.

 Educating Our Parents: Understanding the Irvington District Curriculum

 The New Jersey Core Curriculum Standards outline benchmarks for student learning in the seven following areas: visual and performing arts, health and physical education, science, social studies, world languages, technology and career, consumer, family and life education.
 In elementary school, students learn about income and its limits.
 In middle school students explore various career choices and begin to explore the qualifications required for their preferred career.
 By the end of high school, students will have developed an understanding of the tax system and how it impacts one’s wages.